-Saint Louis Print Group supports both Macintosh OS X and Windows PC versions of the below applications.
-Please note that we use the Macintosh platform.
-Our ability to open your files and see them as you saw them on your screen requires that you send us, all fonts and pictures used to create the files.
-Please contact us with any questions about the following information.
+Saint Louis Print Group supports Macintosh OS and Windows PC versions of most professional printing graphics applications.
+In house we primarily utilize the Macintosh platform for artwork creation and processing.
+Our ability to open your files and see them as you saw them on your screen, requires that you send us all native files, fonts and pictures.
+We make every effort to follow all provided licensing restrictions accompanying the artwork you have provided such as with fonts and or photographs.

 Final File Formats